Agenda-manipulation in ranking

-\subsection{Additional material for \texorpdfstring{§\ref{sec:environment}}{§}}
+\subsection{Additional material for §\ref{sec:environment}}

 This appendix complements the exposition of the environment in §\ref{sec:environment}.
-We formally define histories, strategies, outcomes and paths (§\ref{app:extra:defns}), show that all and only tournaments can be general wills (§\ref{app:extra:arise_charac}), and provide characterisations of $\perm$-feasibility (§\ref{app:extra:feasibility_adjacency}) and of `more aligned with than' (§\ref{app:extra:maw_charac}).
+We show that all and only total and asymmetric relations can be majority wills (§\ref{app:extra:arise_charac}), formally define histories, strategies, outcomes and paths (§\ref{app:extra:defns}), and provide characterisations of $\perm$-reachability (§\ref{app:extra:reachability_adjacency}) and of `more aligned with than' (§\ref{app:extra:maw_charac}).